imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 The data used by IMAPSN is stored in messages under an IMAP folder.
 Before storing any interface messages in IMAPSN folders the magic envelope is removed from the ``application/json`` attachment.
-The default directory layout is
+All messages are stored in the configured "imapsn-folder" specified in the client's account configuration.
+The default name for this folder is IMAPSN.
+Each message in the IMAPSN folder contains an attached JSON file.
+The subject of each message is a path where each part is separated by a "/".
+The final part of the path is the name of the attached file.
+Clients must not use nested IMAP Folders to organize messages since nested Folders are not supported by all IMAP servers.

+The messages in the IMAPSN folder have the following subjects:

-         + folder: IMAPSN_contacts
+         + path: /contacts/*
          |
-         + folder: IMAPSN_inbox
+         + path: /inbox/*
          |
-         + folder: IMAPSN_news
+         + path: /news/*
          |
-         + folder: IMAPSN_wall
+         + path: /wall/*
          |
-         + folder: IMAPSN_config
+         + path: /config/*
          |
-            + message: account-owner.json
+         + message: /account-owner.json
          |
-            + message: person-groups.json
+         + message: /person-groups.json
          |
-            + message: person-status-map.json
+         + message: /person-status-map.json
          |
-            + message: key-map.json
+         + message: /key-map.json

 ## 6.3 Format of Data Stored on IMAP Server But Never Messaged

-Since the data will be stored in email messages each message will have a standard format.
-The subject of messages stored in sub-folders of IMAPSN will be "\[IMAPSN\] {message type} : {activity.title}".

-Each message is a Multipart/alternative MIME email message that has the following parts:
+Each message in the IMAPSN folder is a Multipart/alternative MIME email message that has the following parts:

 * ``application/json``: the JSON representation serialized in plain text.
 * ``text/plain``: an optional user friendly plaintext representation